What is FLP?

 - want to study abroad but do not want to leave their extracurricular activities (clubs, fraternities, sororities, etc.) by embarking on long-term programs.

 - are working and cannot be away from work for a semester or longer.

 - are first-time travelers that do not want to travel alone (In FLPs, you are accompanied by other SJSU students and faculty during your trip).

 - are in majors that do not allow the flexibility to study abroad for a semester or longer.

 - want to gain a competitive edge in their respective job markets by developing soft skills highly sought out by recruiters.
 Check out this news article on how studying abroad can improve your employability.

 - are non-traditional students who cannot be away from family for a semester or longer.

-Want to learn more about FLPs?
+Want to learn more about FLPs and/or our other programs?
 Our staff can help!

 Send us your questions to firstname.lastname@example.org.

 Looking to study abroad on longer-term programs instead?
 See traditional Study Abroad.